Louisiana artist Lin Emery was best known for her polished aluminum kinetic sculptures in public spaces and collections around the world.

 Back in the late 1950s and early 1960s, neighbors did not complain when she set up her studio and welding gear in a one-room French Quarter apartment.
 She finds a similar tolerance to loud hammering and grinding noises that emanate from large studio in uptown New Orleans.
 “In New Orleans, I can do anything I please,” she says.
 “New York is so constricting.
 Also, there is an interaction here between other artists and musicians.
 There’s not that sense of competition here as in New York.
 I’ve been able to develop on my own, which I couldn’t do with the pressures of New York.
 I’ve had time to experiment and fail over and over again.”

-Emery acknowledges an understated spirituality in her work.
-“I have a very deep belief not in any practiced religion but in the search for unity and spiritual understanding,” she says.
+Emery acknowledged an understated spirituality in her work.
+“I have a very deep belief not in any practiced religion but in the search for unity and spiritual understanding,” she said.
 “I think most of my work is based on spirituality.
 I once called my pieces Angels, they’re now called Flight.”

-Emery’s studio resembles an industrial metal shop.
-It is filled with drill presses, band saws, metal lathes, polishing wheels, welding tanks, a large electric crane, and scraps that are piled on the floor and stacked just outside the entrance.
-Her material of choice is polished marine aluminum.
-“This is a boat-building city and it’s easy to get,” she says.
+In her lifetime Emery’s studio resembled an industrial metal shop.
+It was filled with drill presses, band saws, metal lathes, polishing wheels, welding tanks, a large electric crane, and scraps that were piled on the floor and stacked just outside the entrance.
+Her material of choice was polished marine aluminum.
+“This is a boat-building city and it’s easy to get,” she said.
 “I can polish it to a mirror finish to reflect nature around it.
 Bronze could never be polished like that.
 Aluminum is light and I can carry it around myself.”
-Lined up on large studio tables are small organic-looking kinetic sculptures that she prepares for upcoming shows and commissions.
-These she calls her “ideas” because they are often studies for much larger commissions that eventually may find their way to clients anywhere in the world.

 Katrina consists of five kinetic elements delicately pivoted one on top of the other in a symbolic balance of life.
 The three lower pieces are triangular shaped aluminum wedges that represent the waves and water that destroyed New Orleans and the Mississippi Gulf Coast.
 The interior spaces of the waves are painted black to represent the death and despair that plagued the region.
 Two oblong mouth-like elements that extend above the waves represent the cries of people for help during and after the storm.

-Emery has found her voice in sculpture, whether she is staging a protest or exploring the subtleties of nature.
-Over the years, Emery, who loves ballet and music, has explored various ways to give an almost theatrical motion to her art through hidden magnets, water, and wind.
+Emery found her voice in sculpture, whether staging a protest or exploring the subtleties of nature.
+Over the years, Emery, who loved ballet and music, explored various ways to give an almost theatrical motion to her art through hidden magnets, water, and wind.
 Today, her mostly wind-powered monumental environmental forms seem suspended between physics and alchemy, intellect and poetry.
 The elegance and grace in Emery’s work can distract the viewer from the underlying meticulous craftsmanship and mathematical exactness of her industrial-like fabrications.